GRADUATION FREQUENTLY ASKED QUESTIONS

 You should apply for graduation once you have registered for your last course during your last semester of attendance, and of course, during the official filing period.
-You will receive a receipt once you have dropped off your completed application.
-Be sure to keep your receipt; it is your proof of submission in the event you are requested to provide written documentation of applying for graduation.
 The application generates the evaluation of your record for a degree.
 If an application is not filed, an evaluation is not performed.
 Without an official evaluation by the Registrar’s graduation staff, you cannot graduate.

 Q: Is there a deadline to apply for graduation?

 Each of the three filing periods (for an August, January, or June degree) has a deadline.
 Consult the College’s Academic Calendar.
 Also, a reminder to file for graduation is periodically placed in rotation on the monitors located throughout the campus for each of the filing periods.
 It is posted well before the filing period opens and is removed once the deadline has passed.
-There are no extensions to the filing period and ineligible applications are NOT automatically reactivated for the next filing period.
-The application is available online during filing periods only at the Graduating This Semester link on the left menu.
+There are no extensions to the filing period and ineligible applications are not automatically reactivated for the next filing period.

 Q: I have 60 credits – Am I ready to graduate?